JQA JAPAN QUALITY ASSURANCE ORGANIZATION

 Commitment to Impartiality and Actions of JQA

-The aim of third party certification system is to give confidence to all interested parties that "the client's management system fulfils specified requirements".
+The aim of the third party certification scheme is to give confidence to all interested parties that "the management system of certified organization fulfils specified requirements".
 For making this come true, impartial and objective assessments by certification bodies are required.
-Principles shown in ISO/IEC 17021 for certification bodies giving that confidence are 1) Impartiality, 2) Competence, 3) Responsibility, 4) Openness, 5) Confidentiality and 6) Responsiveness to complaints.
+As principles for certification bodies to provide the confidence, 1) Impartiality, 2) Competence, 3) Responsibility, 4) Openness, 5) Confidentiality, 6) Responsiveness to complaints and 7) Risk-based approach are specified in ISO/IEC 17021-1.

-[Impartiality] Must be perceived to be impartial for the appropriateness of certification/registration
+[Impartiality] Be perceived to be impartial for the appropriateness of certification/registration

-For provision of confident assessment, being impartial is most necessary.
+For certification body to provide reliable assessment, being impartial is most necessary.
 It is recognized that the source of revenue for a certification body is its client paying for certification, and that this is a potential threat to impartiality.
 An impartial assessment standing on a neutral position not influenced by interests or other pressures is what most concerned.

 [Competence] Maintain auditor education and training system